SpielerNogard/Pokefinder-Infrastructure-Stack/README.md

 This Stack includes:

 MariaDB: SQL Database for storing all relevant information
-PHPMyAdmin: User Interface to chech the Database
+PHPMyAdmin: User Interface to check the Database
 Mosquito: MQTT Broker to recieve Commands
 Webhook: Webhook Reciever